Ancient Egyptian Cartouches

 Both the Cartouche and the lines and symbols signify a lot of things both to ancient Egyptians who used them and the contemporary archeologists who discovered them.

 For example, to the ancient Egyptians, the oval shape and the line contained in the Cartouche were symbols that represented a Knotted rope.
-The symbol written in the oval shape was the name of the person the Cartouche was made for.
+The symbols written in the oval shape was the name of the person the Cartouche was made for.
 According to ancient Egyptian traditions, the knotted rope enclosing a name served as a protection for the bearer.

 Did Only Kings Use Cartouches?